OliverOKeeffe/StudentSupportPage-ProgressiveColleges/README.md

 - Use the embeded form to submit issues
 - Live visitor counter that tracks how many people have been on the page
 - Everything should be commented, to see where each section is
+- The button to reset the counter is commented out

 ## Run Locally